 Clark is an abstract artist whose paintings are expressive, intuitive, and spontaneous.
 Her abstractions stem from various sources and document discoveries made during her investigations.
 Process is a key part of Clark’s work, and the objective is to create paintings that are visually engaging and contain ambiguities of space, color, form, and chaos.
 Her paintings are personal and are reflections of a range of internal emotions and complexities of life.

-Georgetown Independent School District Advanced Placement Students, January – March 2020
+Georgetown ISD Advanced Placement Students, January – March 2020

 Seth Daulton, June & July 2020

 Sites (Revisited): Seth Daulton, was on exhibit in June and July of 2020.
 Seth is represented by Nicole Longnecker Gallery in Houston, TX. , and he is currently working as Technical Assistant and Exhibitions Coordinator at Southwestern University in Georgetown,TX.